fortyTwo102/findcover/README.md

-a python program, implemented with tkinter, to find and set cover art of user input track.
+a python program, implemented with tkinter and available in distributable '.exe' format, to find and set cover art of user input track.